adnaanaeem/adnaanaeem.github.io/README.md

 *(This project uses the `social_card.png` as its preview image.
 You should create your own!)*

 ---
 ## ✨ Key Features

-*   **Single Source of Truth**: All resume data is managed in one clean `data.json` file.
-No need to edit HTML!
+*   **Single Source of Truth**: All resume data is managed in one clean `resume.json` file.
+*   **Easy Editing with the Resume Editor**: Use our companion web tool to fill out a simple form and generate your `resume.json` file automatically—no manual coding required!
 *   **Fully Responsive**: Looks great on desktop, tablet, and mobile devices.
 *   **Dark Mode**: A sleek, modern dark theme that can be toggled by the user.
 *   **Interactive Menu**: A Floating Action Button (FAB) provides easy access to all features.
 *   **Download as PDF**: Generate and download a pixel-perfect PDF of the resume.
 *   **ATS-Friendly Mode**: Toggle the profile picture off for a clean, Applicant Tracking System (ATS) optimized layout.
-*   **SEO & Social Sharing Ready**: Includes all necessary meta tags for great search engine results and rich link previews on social media.
+*   **SEO & Social Sharing Ready**: Includes all necessary meta tags for great search engine results and rich link previews.
 *   **Zero Dependencies**: Built with pure HTML, CSS, and JavaScript.
-No frameworks, no build steps.

 ## 🚀 Getting Started